-You can find out more about H-1B Work and other Employment Visas by visiting our website at www.ImmigrateToday.com and clicking on the Employment link
+You can learn more about the 601 provisional waivers by visiting our website at www.ImmigrateToday.com and clicking on the Weekly Newsletter link.

 Question: I have a question about my wife's green card case.
 We filed her papers and then the officer gave us lots of trouble at her interview about our documents and was asking us why she didn't take my last name.
 That made me kind of mad because we did want her to have my last name but didn't know how to file the paperwork that way.
 So can immigration deny us on that?
 We brought two notarized affidavits from friends that stated we are married.